andriy-petrovuch/az-template-public/README.md

 - **FirewallInternalSubnet**: The address prefix for the firewall internal subnet.
 - **FirewallInternalInterfaceIP**: The IP address for the firewall internal interface.
 - **ServerSubnet1**: The address prefix for the first server subnet.
-- **ServerSubnet2**: The address prefix for the second server subnet.
+- **GatewaySubnet**: The address prefix for the GatewaySubnet subnet.
 - **VirtualDesktopSubnet1**: The address prefix for the virtual desktop subnet.
 - **TestAndDevSubnet1**: The address prefix for the test and development subnet.
 - **BackupApplianceSubnet1**: The address prefix for the backup appliance subnet.
+- **RouteTable**: Wheather subnets are associated with a route table.

 ## Deployment